dineshdm369/banking-dispute-assistant-v1/docs/SPECIFICATION.md

 - Microservice architecture support
 - Cloud deployment optimization

-This specification serves as the authoritative technical reference for the Banking Dispute Agent educational system, ensuring consistent implementation and maintenance standards.
+This specification serves as the authoritative technical reference for the banking-dispute-assistant-v1 educational system, ensuring consistent implementation and maintenance standards.